canonical/launchpad-manual/docs/user/reference/bug-tracker-api/bug-statuses.rst

    contains all information a developer needs to start work on a fix.
 -  ``Won't Fix:`` this is acknowledged as a genuine bug but the project has no plans to fix it.
--  ``Deferred:`` the bug supervisor considers that the bug fix will be deferred to a later date.
+-  ``Deferred``: the bug supervisor considers that the bug fix will be deferred to a later date.

 Translating external bug statuses